 Climate Change Agreements (CCAs) allow businesses performing eligible processes to obtain a discount on climate change levy (tax paid on energy by businesses).
 The savings involved can be substantial.
 In return for the discount, businesses are required to report their energy use and emissions and meet targets in line with those outlined for their sector.
 You can find out more about CCAs and whether you may be eligible here.

 The Environment Agency has confirmed that new applications for Climate Change Agreements will be accepted in 2020.
 Changes to the rates of relief companies with a CCA can receive on their Climate Change Levy Rates also means that some businesses could see added benefit from obtaining a CCA.
 The deadline for applications is September 2020 so its important to start the process now.

 Should you wish to apply for a CCA we can help with this, we can also support with ongoing management of reporting.
 Contact us on email@example.com

 Member Focus: Laithwaite’s Wine achieve circular economy for cardboard packaging

 Our longstanding packaging compliance scheme member, Laithwaite’s Wine, spearhead the move to a circular economy, implementing a closed-loop recycling system for their cardboard packaging.

 Posted: 5 June 2020

 To mark World Environment Day on 5 June, we spoke to Carol Cox, Managing Director of OSO Environmental, regarding plastic recycling and getting thoughts from OSO on this subject.
-(In 2019, Comply Direct invested in a plastic recycling facility and accredited re-processor based in Leeds, sister companies OSO Polymers and OSO Environmental, to support UK re-processing for the benefit of our members.
+(In 2019, Comply Direct invested in supporting UK re-processing for the benefit of our members.
 This is in the form of OSO Environmental, who are an ambitious, Environment Agency accredited secondary waste material sourcing facility).